PubblyDevelopment/pubbly_console/README.md

 * save as "config.php"
 > config.php is git ignored, to prevent YOUR password from getting uploaded to the main repository.
 Without a correct MySQL password, all php script on the site will be unable to run (security error).

 You can test your steps so far by refreshing your Domain name or IP address (not /phpinfo.php).
-If it resoloves to a consle login page, it worked!
+If it resoloves to a console login page, it worked!

 > If it didn't work, you can debug by enabling php errors and warnings in the php.ini file you edited above.
 This will at least show what kind of an error you're getting.
 It may be a good idea to enable errors/warnings anyway, for bug fixing and your own development.

-### Pull the Pubbly_Engine (submodule of console

-* cd /var/www/
-* sudo git submodule update --init --recursive

 ### (Optional) Get python up and running